CPC Driver Distractions 3.5 hrs

 Mitigating risk-taking behaviour

-This interactive workshop explores the distractions drivers are exposed to and identifies solutions to mitigate risks on and off the road.
+This workshop explores the distractions drivers are exposed to and identifies solutions to mitigate risks on and off the road.
 Topics include in-vehicle and external distractions, work pressures, the law and penalties and the consequences of driving while distracted.
 Handsfree and handheld mobile usage is discussed at length in the context of the law and any company policy.

 - Duration: 3.5 hours CPC